crosscite/doi-metadata-search/README.md

 ## Installation

 Using Docker.
+There is no required configuration file.

 ```
-docker run -p 8000:80 crosscite/doi-metadata-search
+docker run -p 8095:80 crosscite/doi-metadata-search
 ```

-You can now point your browser to `http://localhost:8000` and use the application.
+You can now point your browser to `http://localhost:8095` and use the application.

 ![Screenshot](https://raw.githubusercontent.com/crosscite/doi-metadata-search/master/public/images/start.png)